bdunderscore/modular-avatar/docs~/docs/reference/reaction/object-toggle.md

 * Frame 1: Nothing happens (A's disable is delayed)
 * Frame 2: A is disabled (B's disable is delayed)
 * Frame 3: B and C are disabled simultaneously.

-### Preview System Limitations

-The effects of Object Toggle on mesh visibility are immediately reflected in the editor's scene view.
-However, the effects of Object Toggle on other reactive components, such as other Object Toggles or [Shape Changers](./shape-changer.md), are not reflected in the preview display.
-To see the full effects of Object Toggle, you need to enter play mode.